bigopensky/gis-se-snippet/gpc-transform/README.md

-% GPC-TRFM(1)
-% Alexander Weidauer
-% Mai 2012

-# gpc-trfm Calculate affine transformations

-## NAME
+## gpc-trfm Tool

-gpc-trfm – Build an affine transform and calculate coordinates
+gpc-trfm – Build an affine transform and calculate coordinates for- and backward.

 ## INSTALLATION

-Call make, the resulting binary will be in the directory build.
+Call the tool <make>, the resulting binary will be in the directory build.
 You will need [BLAS](http://www.netlib.org/blas/) and [GSL](https://www.gnu.org/software/gsl/).

 ## SYNOPSIS

-gpc_trfm [-h -d -i -s CHAR] -p sx sy dx dy -p sx sy dx dy -p sx sy dx dy [-p ...] -c x y [-c x y ...]
+gpc-trfm [-h -d -i -s CHAR] -p sx sy dx dy -p sx sy dx dy -p sx sy dx dy [-p ...] -c x y [-c x y ...]

 ## DESCRIPTION

-**gpc-trfm** is a simple-minded tool which creates an affine transform from a set of at least 3 pass points (-p) an calculates the coordinates given with tag -c forward or innverse (-i).
+**gpc-trfm** is a simple-minded tool which creates an affine transform from a set of at least 3 pass points (-p) an calculates the coordinates given with tag -c forward or inverse (-i).

 ## GENERAL OPTIONS